-The Wua Lai neighborhoodThe Wua Lai neighborhood is south of the Chiang Mai gate.
+The Wua Lai neighborhood is south of the Chiang Mai gate.
 It is roughly between the south inner city wall and the old outer city wall.
 More than 200 years ago people from the Shan states(now in Myanmar) settled in this neighborhood.
 Some of them were war captives, others moved voluntarily.
 Amongst them were people skilled in silver and lacquerware.
 The silver handicraft workshops are still concentrated on and around Wua Lai road.

-History of Wat Muen San
+The history of Wat Muen San

 The word “muen” or “mun” means 10,000, which was the rank of an official who was responsible for “san”, which means royal documents.
 His name was Muen Nang Sue Wimonkitti.
 Apparently many senior monks lived in this temple and translated royal documents.

-Migration of the silver smiths
+The migration of the silver smiths

 After centuries of Burmese occupation and warfare, many towns and villages in the Lanna kingdom were deserted at the end of 18th century.
 The population had either perished or fled the fighting.
 Kawila, one of the nobles who helped to defeat the Burmese, became the first king of Chiang Mai in 1782.
 During his reign he waged wars against Keng Tung and other cities in Shan State and repopulated parts of the Lanna Kingdom with war captives from those areas.

-Inside there are a couple of Buddha images and wax effigies of monks.
+Inside there are Buddha images and three wax effigies of well-known monks.
 The walls are adorned with beautiful scenes craftily hammered out in silver metal plate.
 Here there is a silver metal sheet copy of the famous picture that was taken in 1935 at the opening of the road to Wat Doi Suthep.
 It shows the monk Kruba Srivichai, Luang Sri Prakad, the mayor of Chiang Mai, and many other people.

 Kruba Srivichai, the patron saint of Chiang Mai

 At many temples and places in North Thailand there are statues of Kruba Srivichai.
 His most visited shrine is probably the one at the foot of Doi Suthep mountain.
 After his passing, the followers of the monk divided his relics so they could be interred at different places.
-Some of his relics ended up at Wat Muan San in a small chedi.
+Some of his relics ended up at Wat Muen San in a small chedi.
 There is also a statue of the monk.

-The museum of Wat Muen San
+The Silver Museum of Wat Muen San

-For those who are interested in the history of World War Two, the museum is worth visiting.
+For those who are interested in the history of World War Two, the museum is also worth visiting.
 There are photographs, uniform, helmets and other utensils of the Japanese presence during World War Two.
-Part of the small museum is devoted to the tradition of silver and lacquerware handicrafts of the Wualai area.
-All explanations are in Thai.
+Unfortunately, all explanations are in Thai.